 Can I use the Breeze Mobile 2.0 app on the better Breeze system?

-Beginning April 2026, Breeze Mobile app users will need to delete Breeze Mobile 2.0 and download the new Breeze Mobile app.
+Breeze Mobile app users will need to delete Breeze Mobile 2.0 and download the new Breeze Mobile app when it becomes available in Spring 2026.
+More information to come.

 Will better Breeze work on all MARTA service?